-We make wireless radio modules that connect personal health devices using the IEEE 11073 and Continua Alliance standards.
-Our modules are compliant with the ZigBee Healthcare Profile and are already working in these devices from several manufacturers:
+We made wireless radio modules are compliant with the ZigBee Healthcare Profile (which implements IEEE 11073 standards) and installed these in these devices from several manufacturers:

 - Blood pressure monitors